-Since then she has displayed her multi-faceted work in exhibitions across Europe including Germany, France, UK, Italy, Portugal, Austria and her native Kosovo, where she gained wider recognition for her art installation 'Thinking of You' in 2015.
+Born and raised in Kosovo, Alketa Xhafa Mripa is a London-based multidisciplinary and conceptual artist.
+Since moving to London in 1997 to study Fine Art at Central Saint Martins, she has exhibited her multi-faceted work across Europe, including Germany, France, UK, Italy, Portugal, Austria, Sweden, Albania, Luxemburg, and her native Kosovo, where she gained wider recognition for her art installation 'Thinking of You' in 2015.